spierala/blog-posts/mini-rx-comparison.md

-*TLDR* MiniRx "Feature Stores" offer simple yet powerful state management.
+**MiniRx "Feature Stores"** offer **simple yet powerful state management**.
-How does MiniRx Feature Store compare to @ngrx/component-store and @datorama/akita?
-10 rounds in the fighting ring will bring clarity!
+How does **MiniRx Feature Store** compare to **@ngrx/component-store** and **@datorama/akita**?
+10 rounds in the **fighting ring** will bring clarity!

-*Disclaimer: I am the maintainer of MiniRx Store, I try to be fair, but it can be difficult ;) To be clear: ComponentStore and Akita are great state management libraries.
-But there might be situations where MiniRx Store is just a better fit.*
+*Disclaimer: I am the maintainer of MiniRx Store, I try to be fair, but it can be difficult from time to time.
+To be clear: ComponentStore and Akita are great state management libraries.
+It will be an intense but also fun fight!
+I will make sure that nobody gets hurt!*

 ## What is MiniRx?
 MiniRx is a full-blown **Redux** Store powered by RxJS: It includes actions, reducers, meta reducers, memoized selectors, effects and Redux DevTools support.